openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 Manual capsule update and ESRT checks
 -------------------------------------

-The following section describes running manual capsule update with the ``direct`` method.
+The following section describes running manual capsule update.

 The steps described in this section perform manual capsule update and show how to use the ESRT feature to retrieve the installed capsule details.